Principal Investigator – George Timothy Gross, Ph.D., RPA

 Ms. Noble received her BAs in Anthropology (concentration in Archaeology) and English Literature from California State University, Fresno in 2003, and her MA in Anthropology (concentration in Archaeology) from California State University, Sacramento in 2011.
 She has written numerous academic and compliance reports.
 She has written articles and presented at conferences and for the public.
 She has led field schools and taught classes to both fellow archaeologists at all levels, and members of the public.

 Advisory Principal Investigator – Dr. Susan Hector, RPA

 Dr. Susan Hector has over 40 years of experience with prehistoric, historic, and ethnographic cultural resources in southern California.
 In addition, she has substantial management experience beyond the cultural resources subject area.
 She served as the Director for San Diego County Department of Parks and Recreation, and the Environmental Programs Manager for San Diego Gas & Electric Company and has taught anthropology and archaeology at San Diego City College.
-She is currently the Principal Investigator for NWB Environmental Services where she manages cultural resources projects.
+She is currently an advisory Principal Investigator at NWB Environmental Services.

 Archaeologist – Michael Taylor